janusnic/RawRequests/README.md

 # RawRequests

-Simple and shitty script to parse raw http requests for "requests" library.
+Simple and shitty script to parse raw http requests, best suited for "requests" library.
 Started out in python less that few months ago so don't be too harsh.

     import requests